phoehnel/REST-light/README.md

 # rest-light

-Simple Microservice to control 433Mhz wireless sockets over HTTP, e.g. on a RaspberryPi
+rest-light is a simple microservice to control 433Mhz wireless sockets over HTTP, e.g. on a RaspberryPi.

+It is a API-Wrapper around the famous [443Utils](https://github.com/ninjablocks/433Utils) project.

+The main usage is an easy integration of 433Mhz wireless sockets in SmartHome Tools like [openHAB](https://openhab.org) or [ioBroker](https://www.iobroker.net).

 ## How to Use